This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-This versatile Peruvian-Inspired Solterito Salad takes its cues from Solterito, a beautiful chilled salad from Arequipa, Peru.
-Giant corn (choclo), fava or lima beans, salty queso fresco, hot rocoto chiles, roasted sweet potato, black olives, red onion, and fresh tomatoes get tossed with a simple lime and cilantro dressing...
-Delicioso!
+This versatile Peruvian-Inspired Solterito Salad takes its cues from Solterito, a beautiful chilled salad that originated in Arequipa, Peru.
+Giant corn (choclo), fava or lima beans, salty queso fresco, hot rocoto chiles, roasted sweet potato, black olives, red onion, and fresh tomatoes get tossed with a simple lime and cilantro dressing… Delicioso!

 Something I learned when I was very young: with cooking, it doesn't matter where you are; you can always cook.
 You can end up in a small village in Peru where somebody's cooking, take a spoon and taste it, and you might not be too sure what you're eating, but you can taste the soul in the food.
 That's what is beautiful with food.